arozanski97/SUNK-based-contig-scaffolding/README.md

-# GLAR SUNK Scaffolding Pipeline
+# SUNK-based contig scaffolding pipeline

-This repository contains a snakemake to assist targeted assembly of complex regions using singly unqiue nucleotide k-mers.
-This version was specifically used for the targeted assembly of Centromeres in CHM1 (a haploid genome) You can find a version for diploid assemblies in the branch "diploid"
+This repository contains a snakemake to assist in the targeted assembly of complex, repetitive regions using singly unique nucleotide k-mers (SUNKs).
+This version was specifically used for the targeted assembly of centromeres in CHM1 (an effectively haploid genome).
+You can find a version for diploid assemblies in the branch “diploid”.

 # Input requires:
 - hifi_assembly: haploid HiFi assembly